I saw S.J. Sanders‘ Red recommended on TikTok and purchased a copy for myself.

 When circumstances reveal them to not be the monsters of human imagination, but that they stir the ravenous beast within her, Arie finds that she is willing to risk far more to find a way to be with them forever.
 Even if that means severing ties with her grandmother, rejecting the human comforts of the citadel, and facing the horror of the Order of the Huntsmen.

 I’m wandering.
-My point was that despite being noting new to the genre I enjoyed it…up until the halfway mark.
+My point was that despite being nothing new to the genre, I enjoyed it…up until the halfway mark.
 I even overlooked the editing mishaps.
-But after the halfway mark, when Sanders took the characters outside of their small story-line, the whole thing fell apart.
-Most notably the plotting fell apart and suddenly everything was too easy.
+But after the halfway mark, when Sanders took the characters outside of their small storyline, the whole thing fell apart.
+Most notably, the plotting fell apart, and suddenly, everything was too easy.

 Three non-humans walked into a hostile human city for the first time and instantly found what might have been the only human who both wasn’t afraid of them and was willing/able to help them.
-Arie similarly was introduced to one person.
+Arie, similarly, was introduced to one person.
 She asked them for help and they said yes, etc. It didn’t even really feel like a story anymore, just a list of events with no emotional significance.
-By the time the final fight scene rolled around—which was won with ridiculous red photoease—I was done.
+By the time the final fight scene rolled around—which was won with ridiculous ease—I was done.

 The book is also just too long.
 Whole sections could be cut easily.
 I’m thinking of the entire episode with the mutated humans and subsequent events, for example.
 All of it could have been cut wholesale for a tighter read, it contributes so little to the overall story.